danmackinlay/pattern_machine/README.md

 Probabilistic underpinnings:
 -----------------------------

-this naive markov model still has lots of hairy bits.
+This naive markov model still has lots of hairy bits.
 Questions:
 * can I get a better "base" point for my notes? e.g. choosing a "key"?
 * or just a most common note?
 * can I somehow condition on more "control" variables?
 * can I use state transitions to estimate "consonance"?

+In fact, this ISN'T a MArkov model as it stands; since we only recal the most recent occurrence of note, threre is an implicit interaction between notes of different ages.
+That is Bad.

 Possible techniques
 ----------------------